-The Renewable Transport Fuel Obligation (RTFO) guidance provides support for fuel suppliers, independent verifiers and others involved in the supply of biofuels for use in road transport in the UK.
+This Renewable Transport Fuel Obligation (RTFO) guidance is for fuel suppliers, independent verifiers and others involved in the supply of road transport biofuels in the UK but not those reporting under the Motor Fuel Greenhouse Gas Emissions Reporting Regulations, for which separate guidance has been issued.

 Part 1: process guidance

-This provides information on how fossil fuel and renewable transport fuel suppliers should comply with the RTFO Order and practical instruction on how they should submit the required information to the administrator.
-It provides detailed instructions and information on:
+Part 1 provides information on how fossil fuel and renewable transport fuel suppliers should comply with the order plus practical instructions on how to submit required information.
+It provides information about:

 - applying for and maintaining an account with the RTFO administrator